 Check out their monthly blog posts.
 They move fast.
 When is the last time firebase shipped a cool new feature?

 You can DM the founding team on Twitter and they’ll probably respond.

 The Supabase CLI announced this week helps you easily eject from their hosting and run things yourself.

-Built on open source.
-Don’t like it?
+Don’t like the product?
 Fork it and go your own way 🍴

 So, are those pros enough?
 Maybe.
 Let's take a look at why it might not work for you.

 If you're a big believer in NoSQL or your use case calls for it, Supabase does not have an option for you.
 Also if you don't know SQL, Supabase is definitely a SQL-first platform.
 Understanding Postgres gives you a leg up on the platform

 I wrote up a whole section on why you might want to opt for AWS Amplify if you know you're going to need more obscure hosting options.

 You don't trust beta products